Charles Francis Walsh: Imperial Beach, California

 By late May, he had already turned down offers to perform during the Fourth of July celebration of Baker City, Oregon; St. Louis, Missouri; and Philadelphia, Pennsylvania.
-The personal expense to him for such long distance trips made him concentrate on opportunities closer to San Diego.
+The personal expense to him for such long-distance trips made him concentrate on opportunities closer to San Diego.
 He also made significant improvements to his airplane by this time, adding steel-rimmed wheels for his landing gear and installing a more advanced propeller.
 To compensate for the aft center of gravity resulting from the increased weight of his engine relative to the one that powered the Reims Racer that he faithfully modeled his airplane after, he modified his tail to a box design, vice the single elevator.

 On June 2, Walsh suffered a major setback when his airplane crashed following a steep turn during a practice run on the aviation course.
 It was quickly determined that his engine could not provide sufficient thrust to maintain altitude at steep angles of bank.
 While this accident almost convinced Walsh to abandon aviation altogether, fellow Imperial Beach aviator B F Roehrig began an effort to raise money for a better engine.
 He had made over 40 flights at this point.
 Most were straight and level below 50 ft covering distances of 100 to 1000 feet as he gained confidence in himself and his airplane.
 On the Fourth of July, he performed three aerial demonstrations at Imperial Beach before a crowd of 300–400 curious onlookers.
 Later that month, Walsh acquired a more powerful 40 hp Elbridge engine, which he rented from another San Diego aviation hopeful.
 The more powerful engine quickly gave him the confidence to take his aviation to a larger venue.

 Los Angeles

 By early September, 1910, Walsh was established at the Los Angeles Motordrome, where the Aero Club of California had established an aviation camp.
-Powered by his three-cylinder Elbridge featherweight, Walsh dominated a small field of fellow amateur Southern California aviators in the novice air meet held at the motordrome from 22–23 October, winning every event.
+Powered by his three-cylinder Elbridge featherweight, Walsh dominated a small field of fellow amateur Southern California aviators in the novice air meet held at the motordrome from 22 to 23 October, winning every event.
 Prizes included cash and trophies, including the San Diego Cup for highest altitude.
 The event also earned him notoriety.

 Soon afterward, Walsh became aligned with Macomber Aeroplane Engine Company, a local rotary engine manufacturer in Los Angeles, and replaced his Elbridge Featherweight with the first Macomber rotary engine ever built.
 The engine did not perform well and prevented Walsh from participating in the second Los Angeles Air Meet at Dominguez Field in late December 1910.
 On February 19, 1911, Walsh took his entire family flying, powered by an improved Macomber engine.
 Charlie, Alice, Kenneth, and Juanita became the first family to every fly together in an airplane.
 On March 4, 1911, Harry Harkness contracted Walsh to build an airplane for use by his chief mechanic John Kiley to learn to fly at the Harkness camp at North Island in San Diego, California.